Terms and Conditions

 - links, posts, advertising, communications;

-‘Experience’ means the tour, product or service offered by an Operator via the Marketplace.
+‘Experience’ means the tour, product or service offered by an Operator via Welcome to Country and the Marketplace.

 ‘Experience Fee’ means the price of each Experience including Taxes.

 ‘Indigenous Cultural and Intellectual Property’ or ‘ICIP’ means Australian Aboriginal and Torres Strait Islander peoples’ rights to their heritage.
 Heritage comprises all objects, sites and knowledge including language, the nature or use of which has been transmitted or continues to be transmitted from generation to generation, and which is regarded as pertaining to a particular Aboriginal or Torres Strait Islander group or its territory.

 ‘Intellectual Property (IP)’ means copyright, patents, registered and unregistered trademarks, registered designs, trade secrets and know-how, confidential information, all rights under any legislation relating to the protection of computer programs, circuit layouts and all other intellectual property as defined by Article 2 of the 'Convention Establishing the World Intellectual Property Organisation’ dated July 1967.